JaninaWibker/rpi-configuration-tutorial/README.md

 ## What you need

-- Raspberry Pi (RPi 3 is preferred)
+- Raspberry Pi (RPi 4 is preferred)
-- Ethernet Cable
+- Ethernet cable
 - Power supply (for RPi)
-- SD Card
+- SD card
-- (maybe) Ethernet Switch
+- (maybe) Ethernet switch
-- an IPv4 address (does not need to be static) or DualStack (IPv6 does not work great duo to IPv6 coverage)
+- an IPv4 address (doesn't need to be static) or DualStack (IPv6 doesn't work great due to lacking IPv6 coverage)
-- ability to do basic port-forwarding for a single device (port 80 only)
+- ability to do basic port forwarding for a single device (port 80 only)

 ## General Structure

 Cloudflare will be used as a DNS / DynDNS service.
-From there connections will go through the router, to the pi (port 80).
-Nginx will function as a reverse proxy and proxy everything to where it needs to be (for example docsify, git server (gogs / gitea), ...).
+From there connections will go through the router, to the raspberry (port 80).
+Nginx will function as a reverse proxy and proxy everything to where it needs to be (for example docsify, git server (Gogs / gitea), ...).

 ## What will be installed?

-- nginx (reverse proxy and webserver) and apache2 (php)
+- nginx (reverse proxy and webserver) and apache2 (for php)
-- ddclient to update the dns
+- ddclient for dns updates
 - node for web services
 - tmux (terminal multiplexer)
 - sqlite (for small local database needs)
-- optionally mariaDB (for remote connections)
+- optionally MariaDB (for remote connections)
-- optionally gogs or gitea as a private git server
+- optionally Gogs or Gitea as a private git server
-- optionally docsify as a documentation site (can be used for other things like school notes as well)
+- optionally Docsify as a documentation site (can be used for other things like school notes as well)
-- optionally Samba as a File server (mostly for accessing / modifiying the website content directly)
+- optionally Samba as a file server (mostly for accessing / modifiying the website content directly)

 ## Getting started

-Install raspbian on the SD card, place a file named `ssh` in the root directory in order to activate the openSSH server automatically (this means that no hdmi cable / monitor is required for setup).
-Connect Ethernet and Power and then connect to the pi (the default hostname is raspberrypi, it should be usable to for connecting, if not look up the ip address of the pi in the router).
+Install Raspbian on the SD card, place an empty file named `ssh` in the root directory in order to activate the OpenSSH server automatically (this way, no HDMI cable / monitor is required for setup).
+Connect ethernet and power and then connect to the pi (the default hostname is raspberrypi, it should be usable to for connecting, if not look up the IP address of the pi in the router).
-Set the hostname of the Pi to something more useful if you want to (maybe a fancy name or just "rpi3", "rpi0", ...).
-Giving the Pi a name inside the router is also a good idea since this name can most probably be used to connect to the pi over ssh (`ssh user@rpi3`).
+Set the hostname of the pi to something more useful if you want to (maybe a fancy name or just "rpi3", "rpi0", ...).
+Giving the pi a name inside the router is also a good idea since this name can most probably be used to connect to the pi over ssh (`ssh user@rpi3`).

-Set up a user and set passwords for root and the new user, maybe create users for specific things like a samba server or mariaDB as well if needed.
+Set up a user and set passwords for root and the new user, maybe create users for specific things like a samba server or MariaDB as well if needed.

 ## Installing things